trechurch/Caps/README.md

-Three.js Error: Verify three.min.js and OrbitControls.js are in the root directory with exact names.
+Loading Errors: Ensure all local files are present and correctly converted to UMD.

-Check console (F12) for errors.
+Check console (F12) for errors, including the 'OrbitControls is the updated version' log.